Jen Gilroy, romance author 2026 books

 After a varied career in academia, business and government, I’m now a full-time writer.
 I live with my family in small-town Ontario, Canada, although as a dual British-Canadian citizen also call England home.

-I’m the author of eight contemporary romances with my next book, A Rancher’s Return, a sweet western romance from Harlequin Heartwarming, out in October 2024.
+I’m the author of eleven contemporary romances with my twelfth, A Small Town Family Christmas, a sweet romance from Harlequin Heartwarming, out in September 2026.

 I’ve been a finalist for the Romantic Novelists’ Association’s (RNA) Joan Hessayon Award and Romance Writers of America’s (RWA®) Golden Heart® award.
 Amazon named my third book, Back Home at Firefly Lake, a ‘Best Book of the Month: Romance’ in December 2017.

-For UK-focused women’s fiction, I’m represented by Kiran Kataria at Keane Kataria Literary Agency.
+For UK-focused historical women’s fiction, I’m represented by Kiran Kataria at Keane Kataria Literary Agency.

 In North America, I’m represented by Paige Wheeler at Creative Media Agency.